k9mail/k9mail-docs/docs/en/current/settings/folder_classes.md

 ## Modes

-Now, in order to make use of the folder Class assignment, it is necessary to adjust two settings in the "Account settings": "Folder display mode" and "Folder sync mode".
+To make use of the folder Class assignment, you must adjust two or three settings in the "Account settings": "Folders -> Folders to display", and "Fetching mail -> Poll [or Push] Folders".

 ### Display mode

-**Folder display mode** determines which folders are to be displayed.
+**Folders to display** determines which folders are to be displayed.
 There are four choices:

 * **All**: All folders are displayed.